 However, many co-owners feel that the above actions are not enough.
 Currently, there is a growing trend in condominiums nationwide to impose a total ban on all smoking regardless of the source anywhere on the property—common areas, indoor and out, and even in the individual residences and on their balconies and patios.
 The rationale is that secondhand smoke is a proven health hazard and it is impractical or impossible to prevent smoke from migrating into common areas or other residences due to inherent construction and ventilation limitations.
 In addition, the Board can also use the nuisance provision to prevent marijuana use as an illegal activity, as it is still a violation of federal law.

 Unfortunately, there is only a single consultant for the entire state and thus, enforcement may be minimal.
-Therefore, in a likelihood, it will be up to the Board to address claims of nuisance for marijuana odor.
+Therefore, in all likelihood, it will be up to the board of a condominium association to address claims of nuisance for marijuana odor.

 Implementing an Outright Ban